lucasbsanders/poppy/README.md

 - Set up an API for the OCR/Text parser to analyze the pictures taken by the camera module
 - Made code improvements to the text parsing

-## Mobile APK Usage Instructions (source code found in `mobile` branch)

-1. Start app in Android emulator
+## Using the poppy Application

-2. Touch the "+" button or the sushi menu to open the Camera Screen.
+1. Touch the "+" button or the sushi menu to open the Camera Screen.
 2. Center a picture of any prescription description on the screen, touch "capture" and wait for the app to signal success.
-3. If there are two short bursts of vibrations, the reminders are added.
-Otherwise, please retake a photo.
-4. Restart the app, view the reminders.
-Reminders are triggered at the times listed.

-## UI Usage Instructions (PC)

-1. Initialization command: pip install -r requirements.txt
-3. Executable command: python ./app_home/main.py (optional) --size=320x645 –dpi=94
-4. Go to the side menu by clicking the menu icon on the top left, and hit “Go to CAM”.
-Then you will be directed to the camera screen.
-5. Hit “capture”.
-At this moment, the program is going to freeze and is going to take a picture from the webcam, processes it and sends it to our Heroku server for further analysis.
-6. (Optional) If you are not satisfied with the photo quality, you may replace the taken photo with any photo containing the desired info.
+ - (PC Only, optional) If you are not satisfied with the photo quality, you may replace the taken photo with any photo containing the desired info.
 To do this, you need to save a picture in the app_home folder, open app_home/app/view.py, and change the file name in line 41 “with open("IMG_{}.png".format(timestr), "rb") as image_file:” to the name of your picture’s filename.
-7. Wait till the camera moves again.
-If you hear an error notification sound, you need to retake the picture.
-Otherwise, the analysis is successful.
-8. Close the program, and reopen it.
-9. You should find a new task in the main screen.
-10. Wait till the reminder is triggered.

-### Note:

-  Sometimes the Heroku app consistently outputs "503 connection timeout" while receiving the request.
-There are two ways to tweak around this:
-    1. Email us to restart the dyno.
-    2. Host the backend server locally, which will be explained below.
+3. If there are two short bursts of vibrations (mobile) or a success sound (PC), the reminders are added.
+Otherwise, an error signal will be sent, and you must retake the photo.
+4. Restart the app to view the reminders.
+Reminders are triggered at the times listed, then removed from the UI.

+## Mobile APK Instructions (Android) (source code found on `mobile` branch)

+1. Start APK in an Android emulator.

 ## UI Usage Instructions (PC)

+1. Initialization command: (must use python 3.7) `pip install -r requirements.txt`
+3. Executable command: `python ./app_home/main.py --size=320x645 –dpi=94` (the flags are optional but recommended as Kivy has known issues when the screen size is incompatible with a system).

+## API Local Instructions (PC)

-1. cd to Backend, install the packages in requirements.txt.
+1. In the backend directory, run the script to install the packages in requirements.txt `pip install -r backend/requirements.txt`
 2. In system variables, add a variable named TESSDATA_PREFIX, with the key being \\**Project Directory**\\modules\Tesseract-OCR\tessdata.
-3. Then, run python app.py to start the server.
+3. Then, run `python backend/app.py` to start the server.

 ### Known Issues

-The resolution for the camera module is very device-specific.
+- The resolution for the camera module is very device-specific.
 In our project, it has been set to 640x480, which is the default dimension.
 However, there is still a possibility that it will cause the program to crash.
+- Sometimes the Heroku app consistently outputs "503 connection timeout" while receiving a request.
+There are two ways around this:
+    1. Restart the dyno, email Zhang to run that proces.
+    2. Run the backend server locally, explained above.

 ### Backend Repository
 [Poppy API repository](https://github.com/rrrrr4788/Poppy_Backend)